Smart Buildings in Smart Cities - Energy Infrastructure and District Renovation

 Learning Outcomes:

 The module focuses on project development for initiation, conception and marketing.
-Graduates are able take into account relevant economic and legal framework conditions in their implementation.
+You take into account relevant economic and legal framework conditions in their implementation.

 Superior module: